 Perfect practice makes perfect

-There is the common saying of “practice makes perfect”.
+There is a common saying that “practice makes perfect.”
 That is a good saying to point out how important practice is and how you are sure to perform better if you practice.
 But if you are practicing something incorrectly, then you will not reach perfect, which is stated in a quote by Vince Lombardi where is said:

 Practice does not make perfect.
 Perfect practice makes perfect.